 In the past 3 months, Telehealth visits have increased 8000% at UIHC with more than 63,000 visits.
 UIHC is planning to continue to use Telehealth moving forward.
 Right now the hospital is working on figuring out the best way to use it, as well as making sure that staffing and scheduling accommodates Telehealth.

 UIHC started ordering more PPE in order to prepare for COVID in January.
 Leadership has been very aggressive in ordering PPE, sometimes having to pay more or get supplies from new supply chains.
 Because we don’t know what the future holds, the hospital is conserving PPE in case of a second wave.
 One thing that Dr. Brennan stressed is that UIHC always follows the rules, and that PPE is being used for its suggested amount of time and no longer.

-Dr. Brennan and I talked about the recent Johnson County increase, and she said that she agrees that the economy needed to open up in order to take care of the community, but the lack of masks, social distancing, and the fact that people are tired of the restrictions and choose to not follow safety standards is why there has been an increase.
+Dr. Brennan and I talked about the recent Johnson County increase, and she said that she agrees that the economy needed to open up in order to take care of the community, but the lack of masks, social distancing, and the fact that people are tired of the restrictions and choose to not follow safety standards is why there has been an increase, and this also made an increase on Travel Nursing IO jobs.
 People who are social have the highest risk of contracting COVID, which is commonly the 18-25 age group.
 This age group, however, generally responds to COVID the best and doesn’t usually require hospitalization.